Name: Julien Bonzom

 I grew up in the South of France.
 I pretty much spent my entire childhood in my dad’s workshop working along him with materials like wood and metal, and on agricultural machinery repairs.

-I studied architecture, art and joinery at the Institute Europeen de Formation des Compagnons du Tour de France (IEF-CTF) – a unique school led by the best French craftsmen.
+I studied history of art and the traditional furniture making at the Institute Europeen de Formation des Compagnons du tour de France (IEF-CTF) – a unique school led by the best French craftsmen.

-I participated in several prestigious competitions and won the Meilleur Apprenti de France (MAF; Best Apprentice in France) before my 16th birthday.
-After this award I was very happy to have had a job offered by a world renown company, which opened up for me the opportunity to travel the world.
-I spent for 4 years in that role, perfecting my skills and learning new methods alongside several high-end luxury brands.
+I participated in several prestigious competitions and won the Meilleur Apprenti de France (MAF; best apprentice in France) before my 16th birthday.
+After this award I was incredibly happy to have had a job offered by a world renown company, which opened to me the opportunity to travel the world.
+I perfected my knowledge in manufacturing and discovered my passion for design.

 How would you describe your personal design style?

-I liken my personal design style to that of being a mixture of a fashion designer or an artist – I have many ideas and inspirations that I sketch daily.
-A lot of people call me the “couteau Suisse” as I’m known for my ability to solve problems in multiple design and making aspects.
+I liken my personal design style to that of being a mixture of a fashion designer or an artist very much driven by traditional craftmanship, Japanese culture, and biomimicry forms and function.
+I’m known for my ability to solve problems in multiple design and making aspects.
 However, what I truly love is a challenge.
 I have this need to learn, to work with new materials and push the limit of craft or what has been done before.
 My design can often be influenced by world events such as the Covid-19 pandemic.
 For example, one of my latest projects involved helping independent artists sustain some income during this tough time, but also we gave a percentage of the sales profit to charity in solidarity with the suffering caused by the pandemic.

 Where does your design inspiration come from?